Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Mathematical preliminaries

 \paragraph{\textbf{Index theorem:}} The elliptic-type Dirac-operator in a compact space has an analytic index equivalent to the topological index owing to the Atiyah-- Singer theorem.
 We introduce the index of the Dirac operator as follows: Suppose $\D:(M,\S)\rightarrow(M,\S)$ is a self-adjoint Dirac operator.
 Clifford algebra $\gamma_\Sp^a$ induces a $\Z_2$-grading space in the spinor module as $\S=\S^+\oplus\S^-$ owing the chiral operator $\Gamma_\Sp$ such that:

 where $\psi\in\S$ is a spinor field defined as a section in $\Tm$.
-Restriction of $\D$ acting on $\S^\pm$ are defined as $\D^\pm:=\D P_\Sp^\pm$, where $P_\Sp^\pm:=(1\pm\Gamma_\Sp)/2$ is a projection operator.
-Spinor fields are separated into two parts such as $\psi^\pm:=P_\Sp^\pm\psi\in\S^\pm$.
+Restriction of $\D$ acting on $\S^\pm$ are defined as $\D^\pm:=\D P_\Sp^\pm$.
+Spinor fields are divided into two parts as $\psi^\pm:=P_\Sp^\pm\psi\in\S^\pm$.
 An index of the Dirac operator and a super trace are introduced as follows: \begin{definition}[Index of the Dirac operator\cite{berline2003heat}] An index of Dirac operator $\d$ is defined as

 \end{definition}

 The heat kernel, denoted as $\mathcal{H}_s$, is the unique operator that satisfies the equation such that: